 Through the process of data life cycle management, our team is providing information, advice and help to FBM UNIL researchers for long term storage and preservation of their data for free at the DCSR UNIL.

-We can provide you with guidance on how to prepare a Readme file and reorganize your data in order to preserve your work.
+We can provide you with tools and guidance on how to prepare a Readme file and reorganize your data in order to preserve your work.

 - Informing and guiding you through the process of reorganizing and describing your research data in the form of explanatory documents called “readme file”.